Reflex Sympathetic Dystrophy Syndrome

 Headaches affect millions of Americans.
 The three most common types of chronic

-nausea and visual disturbances.
-Migraines are more frequent in women than men.
-Stress
+such as nausea and visual disturbances.
+Migraines are more frequent in women than

-can trigger a migraine headache, and migraines can also put the sufferer at risk for stroke.
+men.
+Stress can trigger a migraine headache, and migraines can also put the sufferer at

 Tension headaches are often described as a tight band around the head.